 It is tempting to put these views down to a vocal but miniscule minority of fat activists, who have little sway over public health campaigns or the general discourse around weight.
 However, various interpretations of fat activism are now taught through Fat Studies courses in most US universities, and in recent years UK universities have sought to catch up with courses and seminars on the subject.
 With weight and diet such a sensitive and central issue for most people, it is easy to prey on those looking for an easier approach to losing weight in particular – the success of fad diet peddlers is ample proof of this.

 However, a point has now been reached where even the most basic science on weight and health is being not only ignored, but actively opposed – even in mainstream media read by millions of people every day.
-When added to dubious or completely false ideas about weight loss such as setpoint theory, metabolism speed or ‘calorie quality over quantity’, it is no surprise the public is so confused about how to stay healthy.
+When added to dubious or completely false ideas about weight loss such as setpoint theory, metabolism speed or ‘calorie quality over quantity’, it is no surprise the public is so confused about what ‘health’ even means, let alone how to stay healthy.

 Critics of fat acceptance will claim that obesity impacts on everyone through increased healthcare and insurance costs, lost economic productivity and other aspects of a shared society.
-However, at its most base level, if an individual wants to deny science and threaten their own health through obesity, that is their right.
+However, at its most base level, if an individual wants to deny science, or threaten their own health through obesity, that is their right.

 The converse is also true; just as ProteinWorld’s ‘beach body ready’ ad was pulled because it made health claims not supported by science, do authority figures not have a duty to avoid claiming that obesity is healthy?